kongbytes/arp-scan-rs/README.md

 Switch to numeric mode.
 This will skip the local hostname resolution process and will only display IP addresses.

+#### Change source IPv4 `-S`

+Change or force the IPv4 address sent as source in the broadcasted ARP packets.
+This may be useful for isolated hosts.

 #### Show version `-n`

 Display the ARP scan CLI version and exits the process.